Nova Scotia Women's Curling Championship

 The Ocean Contractors Women's Curling Championship, formerly the Nova Scotia Scotties Tournament of Hearts is the Nova Scotia provincial women's curling tournament.
 The tournament is run by the Nova Scotia Curling Association.
 The winning team represents Nova Scotia at the Scotties Tournament of Hearts.

+In May 2026, the tournament's championship trophy was renamed the Colleen Jones Memorial trophy, honouring the late 16-time provincial champion.

 Past winners

 List of previous winners by year.
 National champions in bold.